This topic takes on average 55 minutes to read.

 People with type 1 diabetes often have a particular form of a gene that is involved in the production of cell-recognition proteins.
 They trigger the immune system to destroy the insulin-producing cells.

 It may soon be possible to develop a genetic test to identify people who are at a high risk of developing type 1 diabetes.
-It may even become possible to replace the faulty gene using gene therapy.
+Furthermore, where there is evidence of a faulty gene, it may even become possible to replace the faulty gene using gene therapy.

 Obesity, and a lack of physical exercise, are linked to an increased likelihood of developing type 2 diabetes.
 It is more likely to develop if people have a diet that contains lots of saturated fats, sugar and is low in fibre.
 Some insulin production continues but the liver and body cells do not respond to it normally.